Accommodations Toolkit

 Wyoming

+Braille: A raised-dot code that individuals read with the fingertips.
+Graphic material (e.g., maps, charts, graphs, diagrams, and illustrations) is presented in a raised format (paper or thermoform).
 Some students with visual impairments may use braille in order to access assessment materials.
 Tactile overlays and graphics also may be used to assist the student in accessing content through touch.
 Due to limitations with refreshable braille technology and math braille codes, refreshable braille is available only for ELA.
-For math, braille will be presented via embosser; embosser-created braille can be used for ELA also.
+For math, Braille will be presented via embosser; embosser-created braille can be used for ELA also.
 Alternative text descriptions are embedded in the assessment for all graphics.
-Listed as embedded accommodation for science in same chart as ELA/Math with description of tactile graphics.
+The type of braille presented to the student (contracted or uncontracted) is set in TIDE.
+The use of this accommodation may result in the student needing additional overall time to complete the assessment.
+Any portion of the test embossed during testing must be collected and securely destroyed in order to protect the security of the test content.

 Attribution